weskeiser/Game-Assignment/README.md

   Interact with Hero class to satisfy Liscov SP.
   Heroes start with different attributes and level up at different rates as specified

-- Display
+- Display methods specified in assignment.
-  • Name
-  • Class
-  • Level
-  • Total strength
-  • Total dexterity
-  • Total intelligence
-  • Damage

 - Damage
   Total damage = weaponDamage from equipped weapon + 1% for every point in damaging attribute